 Quad Cities Campus

-Master of Science in Education in Educational and Interdisciplinary Studies at WIU-Quad Cities
+Master of Science in Education in Educational and Interdisciplinary Studies

 The primary aim of the EIS graduate program is to assist in the development of highly able, flexible, and empowered practitioners who will have a positive impact on student learning, their immediate professional setting, and their profession as a whole.
 Graduates of the EIS program currently work as teachers, instructors, educational consultants, or policy analysts in schools, colleges, and other professional settings.